Get AstrillVPN at 83% OFF

 1. Use Ads Blocker

-For the same reason, that tracker blockers are effective; ad blockers are also effective at preventing advertisements from loading on websites.
 Ad blockers not only shield you from the potential privacy invasion posed by third-party ad trackers, but they also make the websites you visit much quicker to load.
+Ad blockers are also effective at preventing advertisements from loading on websites.

 2. Use a Secure Search Engine